Dextros/AzerothCore-AutoDeploy/README.md

 ```

-# Now open your terminal application, such as PuTTY, Windows Terminal or Powershell and log back in to the server using the IP address above, and as the root user
+### Step 3: Now open your terminal application, such as PuTTY, Windows Terminal or Powershell and log back in to the server using the IP address above, and as the root user
 ```bash
 ssh root@ipaddress
 ```

-### Step 3: Configure a Static IP Address
+### Step 4: Configure a Static IP Address
 To ensure you don't lose track of your server across reboots, assign the server a permanent static IP address.

 1. Run this helper command to automatically generate the correct network block configuration matching your current network settings: